Infineon/ota-update/README.md

   - CYW43012 Wi-Fi & Bluetooth® combo chip
 - CYW920829M2EVB-01 evaluation board.

+Ota-update v1.0.0 works with MTB2.4 and replaces anycloud-ota (all versions).
+Anycloud-ota vx.x.x will be depricated soon.

 The device can use Wi-Fi or Bluetooth® Interfaces.

 For WiFi, the OTA library utilizes MQTT or HTTP and TLS to securely connect to an MQTT Broker/HTTP server to download and update the user application.